Zog I: Political legacy

 During World War II, three resistance groups were operating in Albania: the nationalists, the royalists and the communists.
 Some of the Albanian establishment opted for collaboration.
 The communist partisans refused to co-operate with the other resistance groups and eventually took control of the country.
 They were able to defeat the Nazi remnants and had full control of Albania in November 1944.

 Zog attempted to reclaim his throne after the war.
-However, when the communist government, successful in its partisan movement, seized power, one of its first acts was to ban Zog from ever returning to Albania.
+However, when a Communist-dominated partisan movement seized power in 1944, one of its first acts was to ban Zog from ever returning to Albania.
 It formally deposed him in 1946.

 In 1952, his representatives met with the representatives of the Yugoslavian government over possible collaboration.

 Sponsored by MI6 and the CIA, some forces loyal to Zog attempted to mount infiltrations into the country, but most were ambushed due to intelligence sent to the Soviet Union by spy Kim Philby.

 A referendum in 1997 – seven years after the end of Communist rule – proposed to restore the monarchy in the person of Zog's son Leka Zogu who, since 1961, had been styled "Leka I, King of the Albanians".
 The official but disputed results stated that about two-thirds of voters favoured a continued republican government.
 Leka, believing the result to be fraudulent, attempted an armed uprising: he was unsuccessful and was forced into exile, although he later returned and lived in Tirana until his death on 30 November 2011.
 A main street in Tirana was later renamed "Boulevard Zog I" by the Albanian government.